johnmgreenwell/ds3232/README.md

  - The example sketches and documentation have been updated to reflect these changes.

 ## Introduction
-**DS3232RTC** is an Arduino library that supports the Maxim Integrated DS3231 and DS3232 Real-Time Clocks.
+**DS3232RTC** is a custom library that supports the Maxim Integrated DS3231 and DS3232 Real-Time Clocks.
 This library is intended to be used with [PJRC's Arduino Time library](https://github.com/PaulStoffregen/Time).

 The **DS3232RTC** library also implements functions to support the additional features of the DS3232 and DS3231.
 The DS3232 has the same features as the DS3231, but the DS3232 also has these extra features: